Black Flak was a post.rock band formed in 2016 in Utah, now evolved into more of a post.rock/alt-rock hybrid.

 2022 brought about some major changes.
 Due to health issues, McKay was not able to participate in the bands U.S. Mid-west tour, so friend of the band, Duncan Clawson replaced him.
 It was a grand success as the band toured through Colorado, Kansas, Nebraska, Wisconsin, Illinois, Ohio, Kentucky, and capped off their grand road trip at Post.
 Festival in Indianapolis IN.

 Following tour, Kyson decided to focus on his solo-projects and left the band.
 So now we're back to a foursome, thick into creating and writing with this new line-up and new energy.

 "Once We Knew The World Well" is an emotional musical journey and a unique historical perspective of human conflict, world war, and personal struggle as seen through the lens of Black Flak's debut album.

 "It's Only Permanent" takes a darker turn from the visible societal conflicts to the much more painful individual struggles within.

-Influences include Godspeed you!
-Black Emperor, This Will Destroy You, Russian Circles, Red Sparowes, The Pirate Ship Quintet, Evpatoria Report, Mogwai, MONO, pg.lost, Daturah, Caspian, Giants, Explosions In The Sky, God Is An Astronaut, The Pirate Ship Quintet, If These Trees Could Talk, Oh Hiroshima, The End Of The Ocean, I Hear Sirens and many other great post-rock bands we are continually discovering.
+A few past influences include Godspeed you!
+Black Emperor, This Will Destroy You, Russian Circles, Red Sparowes, Emma Ruth Rundle, Chelsea Wolfe, Phoebe Bridgers, A.A.
+Williams, Daughter, The Pirate Ship Quintet, Mogwai, MONO, pg.lost, Daturah, Caspian, Explosions In The Sky, God Is An Astronaut, If These Trees Could Talk, Oh Hiroshima, The End Of The Ocean, Tool, Smashing Pumpkins and now many other great bands we are continually discovering.